David Zancai

-David Zancai (born May 7, 1968) is a mentally ill street entertainer from Toronto, Ontario, Canada.
+David Zancai (born May 7, 1968) is a former street entertainer from Toronto, Ontario, Canada.
 Zancai is known for his character Zanta: a modified Santa Claus who travels the streets of downtown Toronto doing pushups and shouting "yes yes yes" and "Merry Christmess".
 His costume consists of nothing but shorts, boots, and a red-and-white Santa hat, even during Toronto's winters.
 He claims to perform this routine every day of the year except Christmas Day, and estimates he does 2,000 to 3,000 pushups per day.
 In 2000, Zancai fell 25 feet onto a staircase while working as a painter.
 He entered treatment for schizophrenia at St. Joseph's hospital, having been diagnosed with schizophrenia and bipolar disorder earlier in 2003.
 Zancai has received mixed responses to his Zanta character, and has been banned from several public areas around Toronto, including the Toronto Transit Commission.

 Media appearances

 Citytv Toronto

 For his first appearance as Zanta, Zancai showed up behind the street window of the CHUM-City Building and began performing.
 As a result of Citytv using streetscapes as backdrop to live news programming, Zancai was frequently seen in the background of the morning news and entertainment program Breakfast Television.
 Reportedly aggravated by Zancai's presence, CHUM filed a number of complaints which resulted in Zancai being banned from the area of the building.
 He violated this order, and as a result was banned from the area south of College St. to King St., and from Yonge over to Spadina Ave.

 Since that time, Zancai has made appearances on Breakfast Television and claimed to have a verbal agreement allowing him to make regular appearances on the television series Speakers' Corner.